Alex-Bartlett/discord-data-bot/README.md

 # discord-data-bot

-If you need to run locally, create a config.json in the root directory in the following format:
+You will need to create a config.json in the root folder with the following format:

 ```
 {
+	"discord_secrets":
+	{
 		"token": "bot-token",
 		"clientId": "bot-clientid",
 		"guildId": "guildid",
 		"testGuildId": "optional-test-guildid",
+	},
+	"database_secrets":
+	{
+		"host": "host-address",
+		"user": "username",
+		"password": "password"
+	}
 }
   ```